 Grandmas are the best, aren't they?
 Indeed, when it comes to grandmothers, everything is abundant—the love, the food, the gifts, the sure-fire home remedies and head massages that they oh-so lovingly bestow on us.

-- Curry leaves + coconut oil
+- 1. Curry leaves + coconut oil

-- Kalonji seeds + olive/coconut oil
+- 2. Kalonji seeds + olive oil or coconut oil

-- Camphor + castor oil + olive oil
+- 3. Camphor + castor oil + olive oil

-- Neem + almond oil
+- 4. Neem + almond oil

-- Amla + olive oil
+- 5. Amla + olive oil

-Curry leaves + coconut oil
+1. Curry leaves + coconut oil

 Easily available in every Indian kitchen, curry leaves are a super ingredient for your hair.
 They are rich in essential nutrients, antioxidants and amino acids that prevent hair thinning and hair fall by strengthening hair follicles.
 Curry leaves are also rich in beta-carotene and proteins that stimulate hair growth.

-Kalonji seeds + olive/coconut oil
+2. Kalonji seeds + olive oil or coconut oil

 Another natural ingredient that is popular with most grandmas is kalonji seeds.
 These seeds are rich in vitamins A, B and C and nutrients like magnesium, zinc, iron potassium and essential fatty acids, all of which work together to give you problem-free, healthy hair.
 Kalonji seeds when teamed with your hair oil not only prompt hair growth but also treat split ends and condition the hair.
 How’s that for a super ingredient!

-Camphor + castor oil + olive oil
+3. Camphor + castor oil + olive oil

 Considering that camphor is an extremely beneficial ingredient for both skin and hair ailments, it’s no surprise that it’s an integral part of Ayurveda and a hit with the grannies.
 Packed to the brim with antiseptic and antioxidant properties, camphor strengthens hair cuticles and nourishes dry hair while also adding volume and lustre.
 Camphor also works to cure dandruff and hair fall.

-Mix equal parts of camphor oil, castor oil and coconut oil and massage it onto your roots and hair.
+- Mix equal parts of camphor oil, castor oil and coconut oil for hair growth and massage it onto your roots and hair.

-Neem + almond oil
+4. Neem + almond oil